BuggyBeds: An Epic Tale of Bedtime Ventures, Post-Shark Tank Finances, and Past

 These additions helped solidify their position not just as a “bed bug brand”—but as a trusted name in early detection and prevention.

-They stayed in their lane although growing your it smartly.
+They stayed in their lane while expanding it smartly.
 That’s a solid business move in any industry.

 7. Built to Last: Why BuggyBeds Still Matters Today

-Over a decade later, BuggyBeds is still flourishing.
+Over a decade later, BuggyBeds is still thriving.
 They’ve maintained retail partnerships, continued selling online, and built an international presence.

-They’re one of the few Shark Tank companies that never fizzled after the hype—and that’s because they had over a gimmick.
+They’re one of the few Shark Tank companies that never fizzled after the hype—and that’s because they had more than a gimmick.
 They had:

 -